 This is an overview, and full ingredients & instructions are in the recipe card below.

 - Cut the chicken breasts in half lengthwise to make 4 thinner cutlets.
 Season the chicken, then coat it in flour and pan fry in the oil and butter until it's nicely browned and cooked through.
 Transfer to a plate.

 - Make the sauce in the same skillet by adding the remaining butter, garlic, and flour to make a quick roux.
 Whisk in the cream, lemon juice, Dijon mustard, and Cajun seasoning.
 Stir in the fresh tomato, then cook until slightly thickened.

 - Stir in the basil and scallions if using.
 Toss with drained cooked pasta, and serve with chicken on top.

 - I don't recommend subbing the cream for something lower fat because the sauce may curdle (tomatoes and lemon juice are acidic) and it'll take longer for it to thicken up, so use your discretion if you want to make any swaps.

-- You don't need to add the fresh basil, parsley or scallions, but basil especially takes this dish to the next level, so I highly recommend it!
+- You don't need to add the fresh basil, parsley, or scallions, but basil especially takes this dish over the top, so I highly recommend it.

 - Chicken is cooked through when it's 165F in the thickest part.
 It can go from undercooked to overcooked in a hurry, so I always recommend using an instant read meat thermometer to test it.
 It takes like 2 seconds and has definitely made me a more confident cook!

-- Reheat any leftovers over a low heat to prevent the cream sauce from separating (add a splash more cream if needed).
+- Reheat any leftovers over a low heat to prevent the cream sauce from separating, and add a splash more cream if needed.

 Have questions about this Cajun chicken pasta recipe?
 Let me know in the comments below!